Learn how the world’s largest enterprises are rebuilding work for the AI era.

 These pressures make workforce redesign a strategic priority.

-AI is changing pharmaceutical work by automating data-heavy tasks and augmenting scientific decision-making.
+AI is changing pharmaceutical work.
+It automates data-heavy tasks.
+It augments scientific decision-making.

 Key shifts include: